leonardofoderaro/frankenstein/README.md

 Some of the filters you can apply:

+### Simple
-### Simple: find and replace some content, without parsing Html
+find and replace some content, without parsing Html
 ```
 {
     "name": "first",       // the name of your choice for this filter